xolox/vim-notes/README.md

 This option defines the pathname of the text file that stores the list of known tags used for tag name completion and the `:ShowTaggedNotes` command.
 The text file is created automatically when it's first needed, after that you can recreate it manually by executing `:IndexTaggedNotes` (see below).

-### The `g:notes_fold_ignore_code` option

-The notes syntax uses `#` to mark headings which define foldable sections of text.
-The notes syntax also supports embedding fragments of syntax highlighted text.
-Of course the plug-in should not fold lines starting with `#` inside a code block, because `#` is frequently used for single line comments!
-The fold function knows how to deal with this, however I suspect the current implementation to be very slow, so it's not enabled by default.
-If you set this variable to true the feature will be enabled:

-    :let g:notes_fold_ignore_code = 1

 ## Commands

 To edit one of your existing notes you can use Vim commands such as [:edit] [edit], [:split] [split] and [:tabedit] [tabedit] with a filename that starts with *note:* followed by (part of) the title of one of your notes, e.g.: